 Shaving Your Golden Retriever Is A Mistake, What Can You Do Instead?

-Brushing is the easiest way to keep your dogs coat clean and shiny, and it allows you to check your dog for any medical issues.
+Brushing is the easiest way to keep your dog’s coat clean and shiny, and it allows you to check your dog for any medical issues.
 It is also a great bonding experience.

-A shampoo that is made for humans will have the wrong Ph balance and harsh chemicals that can irritate a dog’s skin and strip away the protective oils from the coat and skin.
+A shampoo that is made for humans will have the wrong Ph balance and harsh chemicals that can irritate your dog’s skin and strip away the protective oils from the coat and skin.

-Ear cleaning, nail trimming, and brushing your dogs teeth should also be a part of the regular grooming.
+Ear cleaning, nail trimming, and brushing your dog’s teeth should also be a part of the regular grooming.